 The science intern will have the opportunity to contribute to a number of projects, depending upon the prospective intern’s interests and the organization’s needs.
 Intern projects may include:

 1. Assisting with interactive web discussions and virtual study groups related to breast cancer and the environment.
-The Science Education Intern will support our virtual study group on occupational exposures and breast cancer, including sessions held in June and July.
-In July and August, the intern will help compile findings from the study group and conduct research and writing for a major report on occupation and breast cancer.
+The Science Education Intern will support our virtual study group on post-diagnosis survival and breast cancer including sessions held in June and July.
+In July and August, the intern will help compile findings from the study group and conduct research and writing for a major report on factors that affect breast cancer survival, such as exposures to chemicals and radiation, diet and physical activity, and race, economic resources and subtypes of breast cancer.

 2. Research and writing for ongoing updates to the Clear Science section of our website: www.breastcancerfund.org/clearscience.